Digital Transformation in Healthcare: Trends, Challenges, and Benefits

 Healthcare has undergone substantial change over time.
-Traditionally, healthcare was often associated with handwritten patient records, paper-based administrative processes and in-person consultations; while this approach served its purpose well enough for its time period and location of care providers; its limitations included limited efficiency, accessibility and provision of personalized patient-centric care.
+Traditionally, healthcare was linked with handwritten patient records, paper-based admin and in-person consultations.
+This approach served its time and place well.
+But, it had limits.
+It was inefficient, hard to access, and not personalized.

 Healthcare’s recent development is closely tied to digital technologies.
-Digitization has altered how healthcare services are provided, managed, and experienced; digital transformation, an increasingly popular term used in this ongoing evolution, plays an essential part.
+Digitization has changed how healthcare services are provided, managed, and experienced.
+Digital transformation,” a popular term in this evolution, is essential.

 Digital Transformation Defined